 According to the monitor screen, the suspect’s hair was long enough to touch his shoulder.
 Lin’s sister found a photo of Lin two months before the incident, and showed that Lin had a short hair at that time.
 The photo shop where Lin took the photo confirmed that Lin took the photo at that time.
 It was impossible for Lin to have such long hair in only two months.
 The dermatologist also provided professional opinion about the speed of the hair growth, and said that it was impossible for human being to grow hair that fast.
 Moreover, with 3D facial recognition technology, Lin’s photo did not match with the one showed on the monitor screen.

-The group of pro bono lawyers filed twice to the High Court Kaohsiung Branch Court for a retrial but were both dismissed.
-On April 18th 2017, the court ruled for a retrial and on August 7th 2018, Lin was found not guilty.
+The group of pro bono lawyers filed for a retrial twice to the High Court Kaohsiung Branch Court but were both dismissed.
+On April 18th 2017, the court ruled for a retrial, and on August 7th 2018, Lin was found not guilty; however, the prosecutor appealed, and the Supreme Court remanded.
+On December 3, 2020, Lin was again found guilty by the High Court Kaohsiung Branch Court.
+The defense appealed, and fortunately, the Supreme Court remanded the case on November 3rd 2021, pointing out that inculpatory evidence in the case was not yet sufficient for a guilty verdict.